ch3AtZ/coldstorageproject/README.md

 andhrapradesh_analysis.ipynb -> general analyis of the andhra pradesh state

-maps -> contains pdfs , kmz files of maps plotted using google maps
+maps -> contains pdfs , kmz files and html files of maps plotted using google maps and folium library on python

 data files -> consists of all the data files created during the process

 analysis.report -> comprehensive analysis of the dataset

+map.py -> uses folium python library to plot map of cold storages all over india using latitudes and longitudes

+andhrapradeshmap.py -> uses folium python library to plot map of cold storages in andhra pradesh